XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # Subscriptions #

-Using subscriptions, you can have the server push updates to your client when various events happen, so that you can know right away and react accordingly.
+Using subscriptions, you can have the server push updates to your client when various events happen, so that you can know and react right away.
 Subscriptions are only supported in the WebSocket API, where you can receive additional responses in the same channel.

 JSON-RPC support for subscription callbacks is deprecated and may not work as expected.